singh-yuvraj/Clinware-AI-agent/README.md

 ### This project demonstrates how to build a responsible, production-style AI agent that:

-Integrates LLM reasoning with real-world data
+- Integrates LLM reasoning with real-world data

-Uses tools correctly and safely
+- Uses external tools safely and deterministically

-Produces trustworthy, explainable outputs
+- Produces trustworthy, explainable outputs

-It serves as a strong reference implementation for Market Intelligence Agents, MCP-based architectures, and tool-augmented LLM systems.